 New Holland Brewing

 - One of America’s first Barrel Bourbon aged stouts, Dragon’s Milk, was brewed by New Holland Brewing.
-Since, it has evolved into a line of Triple Mash, Reserve, Limited Release, and White.
+It has evolved into a line of Triple Mash, Reserve, Limited Release, and White.
 Bourbon barrels all over the United States are shipped to New Holland Brewery that no longer meet industry standards for distilling liquor to age Dragon’s Milk.
-When the barrel no longer meets regulations for aging beer it is shipped to Scotland.
-For what purpose, the New Holland staff are unsure of.
+When the barrel no longer meets regulations for aging beer it is shipped to Scotland, for what purpose, the New Holland staff are unsure of.

 - New Holland offers brewery tours for $5.
 Tour the brewery, small distillery, learn about the history of New Holland, and take home a New Holland glass.
-The tour takes about 1 hour and includes 3 beer samples and a cocktail made with Knickerbocker spirits.
-Tours occur every Saturday at 1:30 and 3:30.
+The tour takes about 60 minutes including 3 beer samples and a cocktail made with Knickerbocker spirits.
+Tours occur every Saturday at 1:30pm and 3:30pm.
 Tickets can be purchased at Eventbrite.
 We recommend signing up for a brewery tour and ordering a Dragon’s Milk Limited Release and the Bee’s Knees, made with Knickerbocker Blueberry Gin.

 Jolly Pumpkin Pizzeria & Brewery

 - We ate enough wood-fired pizza in Grand Rapids to confidently vote Jolly Pumpkin Pizzeria and Brewery‘s our favorite.
 The menu also consists of appetizers, bowls, sandwiches, and salads.
 There are over 20 beers on tap to create a flight of 6.